-\ Only available as exit awards under exceptional circumstances.
+Please note: the Diploma of Higher Education and Certificate of Higher Education are only available as exit awards under exceptional circumstances.
 Note that students must meet the standard criteria for progression to these awards before they can be granted.
 In the case of the CertHE and DipHE, core modules for the BSc Physics are treated as compulsory modules for the purpose of deciding whether progression to these awards has been accomplished.
-In the case of the BSc (Physics) exit award, all Part III core modules for the MPhys except the dissertation module (PHYS6009) are treated as compulsory modules for the purpose of deciding whether progression to the BSc awards has been accomplished.